The pandemic reimagined sub-Saharan education, but access to digital is urgently needed | NewsChannel 3-12

 Morocco and Tunisia were able to move quickly into blended learning during their lockdowns purely because they’ve made multi-year investments in these areas, said Nganga.

-Meanwhile, Microsoft has partnered with MTM in South Africa and Vodacom across others to come up with affordable packages to address connectivity issues.
+Meanwhile, Microsoft has partnered with MTN in South Africa and Vodacom across others to come up with affordable packages to address connectivity issues.

 Comments